 After one solo heist, Tucker meets Jewel (Sissy Spacek).
 She lives a quiet life on her sprawling ranch.
 Tucker is constantly on the move from one town to the next looking for his next target.
 He starts to entertain settling down but when police detective John Hunt (Casey Affleck) sets his eyes on catching Tucker after being present and oblivious to one of his heists, Tucker finds himself on the run.

 The Old Man & the Gun is like a tall glass of your favorite drink.
-Goes down easy and once you’re done your ready for round two.
+Goes down easy and once you’re done you’re ready for round two.
 Set in the early 1980s, this film feels old school but is palatable for contemporary audiences.
 In an interview at the 2018 Toronto International Film Festival, director Lowery says he wanted the film to be of the era using the technology of its day.
 Robert Redford, who received a standing ovation at the international premiere, said he was drawn to the predator vs. prey element of the film.

 Unlike your typical heist films, this one features little to no violence.
 The focus is on the characters, their relationships and the chase.
 It even features a homage to Redford with a look at Tucker’s storied career as a bank robber and inserts some footage from Redford’s previous movies into that retrospective.
 My only criticism of the film is that the Elisabeth Moss story line, she’s the daughter Tucker didn’t know he had, felt shoe-horned into the plot and didn’t seem necessary.
 I would recommend this film to anyone who loves Robert Redford and enjoys classic movies.
 Especially those viewers, like me, who are tired of excessive violence and want plain old good storytelling.

 I attended the international premiere at the Elgin Theatre for The Old Man & the Gun during the 2018 Toronto International Film Festival.